myrontuttle/ollama-openwebui-docker/README.md

-# openwebui-ollama-docker
+# ollama-openwebui-docker
-basic Open WebUI + Ollama stack for Local ChatGPT
+basic Ollama + Open WebUI stack for Local Chat

 ## What is inside?
 * Services
   * Ollama : LLM engine, model catalog.
 Please refer to https://ollama.com/library for available models
+  * Open WebUI : User interface for Ollama, also Ollama / OpenAI compatible API.
+Please visit [this docs](https://docs.openwebui.com/) for more details
   * Searxng : Private Search Engine with unlimited search API capabilities.
 This can be used as Web Search Tool for agentic workflow.
 Off the shelf, it works seanlessly with Open WebUI
-  * Open WebUI : User interface for Ollama, also Ollama / OpenAI compatible API.
-Please visit [this docs](https://docs.openwebui.com/) for more details
   * Postgres : Most popular open source SQL DB with extensible functionalities

 ## Basic Usage